soumik12345/colorization-using-optimization/README.md

 3. Generate makefiles and compile using `cmake .. && make`

 4. Run the executable using `./colorization [input-image] [visual-clues] [result] [gamma] [threshold]`

+5. Alternatively, you can download the executable from [here](https://github.com/soumik12345/colorization-using-optimization/releases/download/0.1/colorization) and run it (installation of dependencies is still needed).

 ## Results